-“RESOLVED, That the minutes of the annual meeting of stockholders of the Bank of the Philippine Islands held on April 19, 2012, be, and are hereby, approved as recorded”.
+“RESOLVED, that the minutes of the annual meeting of stockholders of the Bank of the Philippine Islands held on April 18, 2013, be, and are hereby, approved as recorded”.

-The next item in the agenda was Annual Report on the operations and other activities of BPI and its subsidiaries during the year 2012, copies of which were also distributed to the stockholders and proxies present, inclusive of the Statements of Condition of BPI for the years ended 31 December 2012, 2011 and 2010 as incorporated in said Annual Report.
+The next item in the agenda was the Annual Report on the operations and other activities of BPI and its subsidiaries during the year 2013, copies of which were also distributed to the stockholders and proxies present, inclusive of the Statements of Condition of BPI for the years ended 31 December 2013, 2012 and 2011 as incorporated in said Annual Report.

 At this juncture, the Chairman read to the body his message to the stockholders, to wit: